-Approximately 16 300 of these rental units are earmarked for transfer to tenants over the next three years.
+Approximately 16 300 of these rental units are earmarked for transfer to tenants over the next four years.
 The calculation of the various sale prices has been approved, and the City is also investigating ways in which tenants may be assisted with the payment of the transfer fees.
-The City is running an ongoing sales campaign and Council has recently approved an Enhanced Debt Management initiative based on a Co-payment Incentive by the City for homeowners and tenants who make arrangements to pay housing arrears within the specified terms and conditions which will fast-track the disposal programme.
+The City is running an ongoing sales campaign.